MATERNAL AND CHILD HEALTH (MHCH)

 MHCH 740.
 Problems in Maternal and Child Health.
 1-3 Credits.

-Prerequisites to be arranged with departmental faculty in each individual case.
+Prerequisites to be arranged with departmental faculty in each individual case for this self-/independent-study course.
 Two to six hours a week.

 Rules & Requirements